jainsambhav91/major-studio-1/README.md

 This visualization establishes this gap between the enrollment rates across African countries.
 The enrollment rates displayed below are averaged over the ten year peiod, from 2004 to 2014.
-The visualization further explores the change in enrollment rates over time, and compares it with the change in the GINI coefficient over the same time period.
+The visualization further explores the change in enrollment rates over time, and compares it with the change in the inequality coefficient(GINI) over the same time period.

 #### Research Question: